-\textbf{Computational Efficiency.} This strategy reduces the attention complexity from $O(N^2 d)$ to $O(N \cdot |\mathcal{A}_{t-1,l}| d)$, where $N$ denote the sequence length and $d$ the attention head dimension.
-For the stable path, we only fetch columns of $S_{t,l}$ indexed by $\mathcal{A}_{t-1,l}$, avoiding the quadratic cost of a full attention computation.
-Since $|\mathcal{A}_{t-1,l}|$ is typically a small fraction of $N$ (\cref{fig:context delta}), this yields substantial throughput gains while maintaining high fidelity (\cref{fig:error plot}).
+\textbf{Computational Efficiency.} This strategy reduces the complexity of attention from $O(N^2 d)$ to $O(N \cdot |\mathcal{A}_{t,l-1}| d)$, where $N$ denotes the sequence length and $d$ the attention head dimension.
+For the stable path, we only fetch columns of $S_{t,l}$ indexed by $\mathcal{A}_{t,l-1}$, avoiding the quadratic cost of a full attention context computation.
+Since $|\mathcal{A}_{t,l-1}|$ is typically a small fraction of $N$ (\cref{fig:context delta}), this yields substantial throughput gains while maintaining high fidelity (\cref{fig:error plot}).